adityas0204/fullstack-open/notes/part2 - Communicating with server/a rendering collections, modules.md

 }
 ```

-- It is commong practice to declare each component in its own file as an _ES6-module_
+- It is common practice to declare each component in its own file as an _ES6-module_
 - First two lines import two modules:

 ```jsx